 Where to experience it: Summer Solstice Indigenous Festival, Ottawa

-[This story appears in the June 2018 issue of WestJet Magazine]
+[This story appears in the June 2018 issue of WestJet Magazine and has since been updated]

 10 Multicultural Dining Experiences to Have in Canada